saoirse-defi/milestone2-vanilla/README.md

 When choosing the enemy sprite, I wanted the design to give the user a sense of mortality and dread.
 The ship had to look like it belonged to a terrifying alien race hellbent on conquering human civilisation.

-###### Gate Sprite (Used to thin Alien hoarde)
+###### Gate Sprite (Used to thin Alien horde)

 ![Gate Sprite](sprites/gate5.png)

 This sprite was designed and created by myself using Microsoft Paint.
 The 2 orange circles at the edge of the sprite are deadly mines which end the game if touched.
-The user must pass through the center of the gate in order to clear the area around them of enemy sprites.
+The user must pass through the center of the gate in order to clear the surrounding area of enemy sprites.

 #### Background